paulnta/Polliwog/report/part2/README.md

 ### <a name="Structure"></a> Project Structure

-We organised our client files and directories as follows:
+We've organised our client files and directories as follows:

 ```
 / app										// main views and controllers